Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Experiments

 \subsection{Datasets}

 Four commonly used benchmark datasets were employed to assess the performance of the SentiSys model.
 The Twitter dataset \cite{dong2014adaptive} encompasses 6,940 Twitter posts from users, with 6,248 data points for training and 692 for testing.
 Additionally, three datasets, namely Rest14 \cite{pontiki-etal-2014-semeval}, Rest15 \cite{pontiki2015semeval}, and Rest16 \cite{pontiki2016semeval} contain customer comments and restaurant rating information.
 Rest14 comprises 4,728 customer comments, with 3,608 for training and 1,120 for testing.
 Rest15 includes 1,746 reviews, with 1,204 for training and 542 for testing.
 Rest16, the 2016 benchmark dataset, consists of 2,364 reviews, of which 1,748 are used for training, and the remaining 616 are for testing.
 To enhance dataset quality, sentences with conflicting polarity or unclear meaning were removed from the Rest15 and Rest16 datasets.
-A comprehensive overview of the four datasets' statistics is presented in Table \ref{tab:statistics}.
+Table \ref{tab:statistics} shows the statistics of the four datasets.